Starburst Teradata connectors#

 Warning

-The Teradata connector does not push down join operations where the join
+The Teradata connector only pushes down join operations where the join

 condition uses columns of type CHAR